alessiodimonte/clientServer_RealTimeDetectionUsingYolo/README.md

 INSTRUCTIONS:

 In order to make the program work you need to:
-  - download cv2 (OpenCV), Numpy and PyCrypto (you can do it through the command line using pip)
+  - download OpenCv, Numpy and PyCrypto (you can do it through the command line using pip)
   - download the files: "coco.names", "yolo3.weights", "yolo3.cfg", "client.py", "server.py"
   - have all in the same folder